outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

     - Returns the full record structure.

 - balanceOf(address owner) -> uint256
-    - Returns a number of records owned by the given address.
+    - Returns a number of tokens owned by the given address.
 -
 - tokenOfOwnerByIndex(address owner, uint256 index) -> uint256
-    - Returns the crHash at the given index for the owner.
+    - Returns the tokenId at the given index for the owner.

 - totalSupply() -> uint256
-    - Returns total number of stored records (monotonic increment on submission).
+    - Returns total number of stored tokens (monotonic increment on submission).

 - owner() -> address
     - Returns contract owner.